open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="common-operations.md#get-the-lots-for-settledcontract">Get the lots for the SettledContract</a> and map to each lot's `.hasEssentialAssets`.
+[Get the lots for the SettledContract](common-operations.md#get-the-lots-for-settledcontract) and map to each lot's `.hasEssentialAssets`.

 ```xml
 <efac:SettledContract>